-Risk appetite is reported quarterly in full to the SWE Board and to the Insurance & Wealth Risk Oversight Committee ('ROC').
+Risk appetite is reported quarterly in full to the SWE Board.

 Reporting focuses on ensuring and demonstrating to the SWE Board that the business is run in line with approved risk appetite.

 Any breaches of risk appetite must be escalated to the SWE Board and require clear plans and timescales for resolution.